 - Monday, April 17, 2023

 - Monday, April 15, 2024

 How to Celebrate Patriots' Day in New England

-- Before the Battles of Lexington and Concord, you may recall that patriot extraordinaire Paul Revere made his famous ride to warn of the British advance.
-He looked to the steeple of Boston's Old North Church on the eve of April 18, 1775, for a lantern signal--"one if by land, and two if by sea"--as we know from Henry Wadsworth Longfellow's poem.
-Each year since 1875--the 100th anniversary of that fateful night--the Old North Church has commemorated the event with a Lantern Ceremony: This year it will be held beginning at 6:30 p.m. on Sunday, April 16, 2017, and tickets can be purchased online.
-Two lanterns will shine from the church steeple; there will be fife and drum music and a reading of Paul Revere's Ride; billionaire philanthropist and Carlyle group co-founder David Rubenstein will speak.
+- Patriot extraordinaire, Paul Revere, made his famous ride before the Battles of Lexington and Concord to warn of the British advance.
+He looked to the steeple of Boston's Old North Church on the eve of April 18, 1775, for a lantern signal of "one if by land, and two if by sea" (as we know from Henry Wadsworth Longfellow's poem).
+The Old North Church—the oldest church still standing in Boston—commemorates this event each year with a lantern ceremony.
+This year, the 246th anniversary of that fateful night will be honored on Sunday, April 18, 2021, from 5 p.m. to 6 p.m.
+Two lanterns will shine from the Old North Church's steeple, alongside fife and drum music, a reading of Paul Revere's Ride, and a keynote speaker.

 - The Patriot Vigil takes place on the eve of Sunday, April 18, 2021, and features a candlelight tribute at the North Bridge battleground.
 This year's 2021 event will be pre-recorded and held virtually.
 Attendees are invited to place a candle or candle lantern in their window, and then photograph it and post it on social media using the #PatriotVigil.